Gordon Brown: Challenges to leadership

-On 4 June 2009 James Purnell resigned from the Cabinet, and called for Brown's resignation as Prime Minister.
+On 4 June 2009 James Purnell resigned from the Cabinet, and called for Brown's resignation as prime minister.

 On 6 January 2010, Patricia Hewitt and Geoff Hoon jointly called for a secret ballot on the future of Brown's leadership.
 The call received little support, and the following day Hoon said that it appeared to have failed and was "over".
 Brown later referred to the call for a secret ballot as a "form of silliness".

 By-elections and 2009 local and EU elections

 In the local elections on 1 May 2008, Labour suffered its worst results in 40 years, finishing in third place with a projected 24% share of the national vote.
 Subsequently, the party saw the loss of by-elections in Crewe and Nantwich and Henley as well as slumps in the polls.
 A by-election in Glasgow East triggered by the resignation of David Marshall saw Labour struggle to appoint a candidate, eventually settling for Margaret Curran, a sitting MSP in the Scottish Parliament.
 The SNP, Conservatives and Liberal Democrats all derided Labour for their disorganised nature, with Alex Salmond commenting "This is their 'lost weekend'—they don't have a leader in Scotland, they don't have a candidate in Glasgow East, and they have a prime minister who refuses to come to the constituency".
 Labour lost the constituency to the Scottish National Party's John Mason who took 11,277 votes, with Labour just 365 behind.
 The seat experienced a swing of 22.54%.

 In the European elections, Labour polled 16% of the vote, finishing in third place behind the Conservatives and UK Independence Party (UKIP).
 Voter apathy was reflected in the historically low turnout of around thirty-three per cent.
 In Scotland, voter turnout was only twenty-eight per cent.
 In the local elections, Labour polled 23% of the vote, finishing in third place behind Conservatives and Liberal Democrats, with Labour losing control of the four councils it had held prior to the election.
-In a vote widely considered to be a reaction to the expenses scandal, the share of the votes was down for all the major parties; Labour was down one percent, the Conservative share was down five percent.
+In a vote widely considered to be a reaction to the expenses scandal, the share of the votes was down for all the major parties; Labour was down one per cent, the Conservative share was down five per cent.
 The beneficiary of the public backlash was generally seen to be the minor parties, including the Green Party and UKIP.
 These results were Labour's worst since World War II.
 Brown was quoted in the press as having said that the results were "a painful defeat for Labour", and that "too many good people doing so much good for their communities and their constituencies have lost through no fault of their own."